bcvsolutions/czechidm-docker/images/czechidm/README.md

 # CzechIdM image
-Image built atop BCV's Tomcat image with Apache Tomcat 8.5.x version.
+Image built atop BCV's Tomcat image with Apache Tomcat 9.0.x version.
 You can find our Tomcat Docker image [here](https://github.com/bcvsolutions/tomcat-docker).
 This image is referenced as a "baseimage" throughout this text.

 ## Image versioning
 This image is versioned by CzechIdM version.
-The underlying Tomcat version mentioned since CzechIdM is distributed as a whole application stack (well, without a database).
+The underlying Tomcat version is not mentioned since CzechIdM is distributed as a whole application stack (well, without a database).

 Naming scheme is pretty simple: **bcv-czechidm:CZECHIDM_VERSION-rIMAGE_VERSION**.
 - Image name is **bcv-czechidm**.